deepdoctection/deepdoctection/README.md

 ------------------------------------------------------------------------------------------------------------------------
 # NEW

-Version `v.0.34` includes a significant redesign of the Analyzer's default configuration.
+Version `v.0.43` includes a significant redesign of the Analyzer's default configuration.
 Key changes include:

 * More powerful models for Document Layout Analysis and OCR.
 * Expanded functionality.
-* Reduced dependencies.
+* Less dependencies.

 ------------------------------------------------------------------------------------------------------------------------